tleadmember/fall2023-robkine/README.md

 # fall2023-robkine
 Multipart project in the course MEGN544 Robot Mechanics: Kinematics, Dynamics, and Control in Fall 2023 at the Colorado School of Mines.

 The project is completed using MATLAB with Simulink.
+MATLAB code files are available upon requests to huynh@mines.edu.

 Part 1: transform from 2D points for the a trajectory resembling the letters CSM (standing for Colorado School of Mines) to 3D points and plot those 3D points with local coordinates, where the x-axis points at the next point in the trajectory.